haymizrachi/haymizrachi.github.io/_posts/2024-11-24-stored-xss-takeover.md

 Let's move on..

-At this point, we have a verified injection point, but we don't want to stop here.
+So, we have a verified injection point, but we don't want to stop here.
 We want to find a way to fully exploit the potential impact of this vulnerability.
+<br /><br />
 Stealing the administrator's cookie value is out (remember the `HTTPOnly` flag in place?)
 <br />
 So, I came to the realization that we could manipulate the HTML DOM directly instead.